- SEO strategy is a detailed plan to improve a website’s search engine rankings and grow organic market share.

 Off-page link building strategy

-Off-page SEO (also called off-site SEO) refers to any actions you take outside of your website to improve your organic search rankings.
+Off-page SEO (also called off-site SEO) refers to any actions you take outside of your website to improve your SEO.
 That often includes link building, getting published in third-party websites, and being interviewed.

 Google values what others think of your brand, so on-page optimization isn’t enough.
 You need to prove to search engines that others see your brand as an authority.
 To truly maximize your organic search results, you should be conducting strategic outreach to high-quality, credible websites and influencers.